Modify the HTTP request

 command line that would otherwise do a GET will cause curl to hang, waiting

-for a response body that won't come.
+for a response body that will not come.

 When asking curl to perform HTTP transfers, it will pick the correct method